TSTI - Building a Resilient Future Together

-The Transatlantic Sustainable Transition Initiative (TSTI), launched by FPI and the Delegation of the European Union to the United States, is a multi-year collaborative project between the EU and U.S. The initiative works with federal, state, and local actors, focusing on three main priorities:
+TSTI, the Transatlantic Sustainable Transition Initiative, is a multi-year collaborative project between the EU and U.S., led by the Delegation of the European Union to the United States.
+The initiative works with federal, state, and local actors, focusing on three main priorities:

-- Sustainable Agriculture
+• Sustainable Agriculture

-- Energy Efficiency in Buildings
+• Energy Efficiency in Buildings

-- Circular Economy
+• Circular Economy

-The key objectives of the TSTI are:
+The key objectives of TSTI are:

-- Develop Communities of Practice: Establish transatlantic collaboration at federal, state, local, community, and academic levels to facilitate the exchange of best practices, innovations and strategies
+• Develop Communities of Practice: Establish transatlantic collaboration at federal, state, local, community, and academic levels to facilitate the exchange of best practices, innovations and strategies.

-Key activities will include:
+Key activities include:

 United States of America